fbpx

 Premier League clubs and their kit supplier for the 2023/24 season

-Premier League clubs and their kit suppliers for the 2023/24 season
+Premier League teams’ kit suppliers for 2023–24 season

-This article contains information about the kit suppliers/manufacturers of each and every Premier League club for the 2023/24 season.
+This article contains information about the kit suppliers of each and every Premier League team for the 2023–24 season.

-Premier League clubs and their kit suppliers for the 2023/24 season
+Premier League clubs and their kit suppliers / manufacturers for the 2023-24 season

 Kit Supplier: Adidas

-Arsenal signed a kit deal with German sportswear giant Adidas in October 2018.
-They agreed on a five-year deal reportedly worth £300 million starting July 2019.
+Arsenal FC signed a kit deal with German sportswear giant Adidas in October 2018.
+They agreed on an initial five-year deal reportedly worth £300 million starting July 2019.
+With this deal ended the club’s five-year partnership with Puma.

 Kit Supplier: Castore

-In May 2022, it was announced that Manchester-headquartered sportswear brand Castore would replace Kappa as Villa’s kit supplier and become a Principal Partner in a multi-year deal starting with the 2022-23 season.
+In May 2022, it was announced that Manchester-headquartered sportswear brand Castore would replace Kappa as Aston Villa’s kit supplier and Principal Partner in a multi-year deal starting with the 2022–23 season.

-The deal sees Castore supply match apparel, training, and leisure wear to Villa’s senior and academy teams (both men’s and women’s).
+The deal sees Castore supply match apparel, training and leisure wear to Aston Villa’s senior and academy teams (both men’s and women’s).

 Kit Supplier: Umbro

-The Manchester-headquartered British sportswear brand has been serving AFC Bournemouth as their official kit supplier since the 2017-18 season.
+The Manchester-headquartered British sportswear brand has been serving the club as their official kit supplier since the 2017–18 season.
 The two last renewed their partnership in July 2021 as part of a five-year agreement.

 Kit Supplier: Umbro

-The Manchester-based British sportswear brand became the official kit supplier of the club ahead of the 2019-20 season, in May 2019, replacing rival German brand Adidas.
-The partnership between the two parties was set to run until 2023, however, in August 2021, the Bees announced the signing of a four-year contract extension with the sportswear brand.
+The Manchester-based British sportswear brand became the official kit supplier of the club ahead of the 2019–20 season, in May 2019, replacing German rival brand Adidas.

 Kit Supplier: Nike